flaxinger/Googler-demo/README.md

 # Googler [Chrome Extension for Advanced Google Search Queries]

 <h1>Why use Googler</h1>
-<p>Googling is now part of our everyday lives, aiding us with our research, jobs, hobbies etc. However, although Google provides may powerful tools such as flags and regex not everyone actively searches for better ways to form better queries.
-Therefore this project aims to help more people use the powerful search tools proveded by Google.
+<p>Googling is now part of our everyday lives, aiding us with our research, jobs, hobbies etc. However, although Google provides may powerful tools such as flags and regex, not everyone actively searches for better ways to form queries.
+Therefore this project aims to help more people use the powerful search tools provided by Google.
 </p>

 <h2>What can I do with Googler</h2>